Dyspnea Due to Respiratory Causes, an Overview

 In the case of patients with inhaled foreign bodies, a chest X-ray is the first investigation according to the ENT guidelines.
 But the investigation of choice is flexible bronchoscopy as it is more likely to locate and remove the foreign body.
 CT scan is also used to avoid invasive procedures.
 (14)

 Pulmonary fibrosis and lung carcinomas are rare, and other diseases should be excluded first.
 To assess these diseases, imaging techniques such as CT scan can be used.
-Idiopathic pulmonary fibrosis shows a “ground-glass appearance” on CT scan.
+Idiopathic pulmonary fibrosis shows a “ground-glass appearance” on a CT scan.
 In comparison, carcinoma may appear as a mass or diffuse metastatic picture.
 Biomarkers such as LDH can be used for follow-up cases as it is simple and sensitive.
 (20)

 Treatment of dyspnea should be according to the underlying cause.
 Each disease has its treatment approach and guidelines.
 The treatment options are as follows: